 The following are the Special Terms and Conditions (STCs) for the "Arizona Health Care Cost Containment System (AHCCCS)" section 1115(a) Medicaid and CHIP demonstration (hereinafter "demonstration") to enable Arizona (state) to operate this demonstration.
 The Centers for Medicare & Medicaid Services (CMS) has granted the state waivers of requirements under section 1902(a) of the Social Security Act (Act), and expenditure authorities authorizing federal matching of demonstration costs that are not otherwise matchable, and which are separately enumerated.
-These STCs set forth in detail the nature, character, and extent of federal involvement in the demonstration will be statewide, and is approved for a 5-year period, from October 1, 2016, through September 30, 2021, with implementation of the waiver of retroactive eligibility no sooner than April 1, 2019 and implementation of the AHCCCS Works program no sooner than January 1, 2020.
+These STCs set forth in detail the nature, character, and extent of federal involvement in the demonstration and the state's obligations to CMS related to this demonstration.
+The AHCCCS demonstration will be statewide, and is approved for a 5-year period, from October 1, 2016, through September 30, 2021, with implementation of the waiver of retroactive eligibility no sooner than April 1, 2019.